 What can people associate with your business?
 Are you specializing in apartment rentals?
 Do you specialize in family homes?

-Once you identify a specific area, you can focus on handling every aspect of the niche.
-You can also pick a real estate writer who specializes in that area of interest.
+Once you have a specialist area, you can focus on handling every aspect of the niche.
+You can pick a real estate writer who specializes in that area of interest.

 Over time, you will be the go-to agency when it comes to that niche market and your real estate content marketing efforts will start to bear fruits.